webdesigntuts/RealEstateAppFull/README.md

 # RealEstateAppFull
-Strapi Backend will be published soon.\
 Video Part_1: https://youtu.be/CQeV-i6Dp84\
-Video Part_2: --
+Video Part_2: --\
+You Have to create houses in strapi by yourself.

 ## Install Node Modules
 cd frontend\